Avian influenza (bird flu) outbreaks

 Latest situation including current outbreaks and measures in place to prevent the spread of the disease.

-Highly pathogenic avian influenza (HPAI) H5N1 has been confirmed in Scotland and in other parts of the UK.
-Restrictions and prevention measures are in place.
+Highly pathogenic avian influenza (HPAI) H5N1 has been present in Scotland and in other parts of the UK.

 Avian Influenza Prevention Zone (AIPZ)